rapid7/insightconnect-plugins/plugins/microsoft_intune/help.md

 #### Delete Application from Policy

-This action deletes application from the given policy.
+This action delete an application from a given policy.

 ##### Input